-(1) what behavior was unacceptable and

-(2) why, based on Scripture, it was unacceptable.
+- (1) what behavior was unacceptable and - (2) why, based on Scripture, it was unacceptable.
 The correction by teacher is to be carried out in Christian love with a concern for the student's spiritual well-being as the foundation.

-It is the duty of Good Shepherd Lutheran School to provide an orderly environment for the children enrolled to learn in.
-If the child becomes disruptive to the extent that the learning environment of the other children is being effected, the classroom teacher will be forced to remove the child or children from class.
-Such discipline will be viewed by the school as strict discipline.
-Each discipline will also be a last course of action.
-The following procedure will be policy concerning such discipline.
+It is the duty of Good Shepherd Lutheran School to provide an orderly environment for our students.
+If a child becomes disruptive to the extent that the learning environment of the other children is being effected, the classroom teacher may be forced to remove the child from the classroom.
+If this step is taken, parents will be notified by either the classroom teacher or the principal.